 Important News and Announcements from KICA

-    At the KICA Board of Directors May meeting, the community is invited to hear from KICA's Sandcastle planning team as they present their initial thoughts to the board on options to renovate and improve this important community asset.
-The Sandcastle planning team consists of professionals from Bello Garris Architecture and Seamon Whiteside and Associates for land planning, civil engineering, and landscape architecture.
+At the May 1 KICA Board of Directors meeting, the community was invited to view a presentation from the Sandcastle planning team on options to renovate and improve this important community asset.
+View a PDF of this presentation.

 The May 2017 eDigest is Now Available!

 In this issue you can learn about future planned improvements for the Sandcastle Community Center, find out what you need to know about alligator safety on Kiawah, learn how you can stay connected with the island, and more.

 RB Survey results are in!
 View the results at kica.us/rhetts-bluff-survey-